 Can you take rejection?

 Even when a lender approves a short sale, it could require that the sellers sign a promissory note to repay the deficient amount of the loan, which may not be acceptable to some financially strapped sellers.
-Lenders also can change any of the terms of the contract that you’ve already negotiated, which may not be agreeable to you.
+Lenders also can change any of the terms of the contract that you’ve already paper writing negotiated, which may not be agreeable to you.